RSedgwick/rsedgwick.github.io/_pages/about.md

 Projects
 ======
 - At Xyme, I am currently working on active learning and Bayesian optimisation methods at various points of the design pipeline to make the design of computational enzymes more efficient.
+- I had the opportunity to share my thoughts on experimental design for discrete and mixed input spaces in an article on the poteintial of AI in chemistry for Chemical Society Reviews.
+You can read the full paper [here](https://pubs.rsc.org/en/content/articlelanding/2025/cs/d5cs00146c)
 - I recently worked on a project with researchers at Imperial College London and Oxford University using Bayesian model selection for multivariate causal discovery.
 This was accepted at _ICML 2025_, you can find the arxiv version of the paper [here](https://arxiv.org/abs/2411.10154)
 - I collaborated on a project extending Gaussian process latent variable models to the case where each data point is a weighted sum of signals, specifically for applications in spectroscopy.
 You can find the _AISTATS 2025_ paper [here](https://arxiv.org/abs/2402.09122)
 - In collaboration with experimentalists from Oxford University and KTH Royal Institute of Technology in Sweden, I worked on an integrated machine learning design of experiments approach for the development of lateral flow tests.